karan7697/Automotive-Customer-Insights-and-Forecasting/Readme.md

 - Sales forecasting

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the KP License.